cryptoclock/firmware-esp8266/README.md

 one of the models listed in src/config_model.hpp, or create or customize your own.

 The default model when not specified is _3DA0100_, consisting of 32x8 LED matrix with MAX7219 driver, connected to pins D5-D7, and optional gyroscope module MPU6050 connected via I2C on pins D1/D2.
+Note that some 32x8 matrices with MAX7219 may have the individual modules in different orientation or order; if the individual blocks appear reversed, add -DU8G2_MAX7219_INVERTED_MODULES to build_flags in _platformio.ini_.

 Extending the firmware
 -----------------------